-You must maintain full-time enrollment each academic quarter (except during designated vacation periods) and make normal progress toward the completion of your program of study.
+You must maintain full-time enrollment each academic quarter with the majority of credits on-campus and make normal progress toward the completion of your program of study.
 Full-time enrollment is defined as follows:

 You must update the International Office within 10 days of any change.
 To update the International Office, complete a Student Information Update Form or stop by the International Office front desk.

 As an F-1 student, you are not allowed to work without a work permit from USCIS and a Social Security number.
 Please see below your legal employment opportunities: